ebu/benchmarkstt/docs/api-methods.rst

     " "argument 2"
     Normaliser4 "argument with double quote ("")"

+:param str config: configuration text

 normalisation.configfile
 ------------------------

 Load config from a file, see :py:class:`Config` for information about config notation

+:param typing.io.TextIO file: The file
+:param str encoding: The file encoding

 normalisation.file
 ------------------

 Read one per line and pass it to the given normaliser

+:param str|class normaliser: Normaliser name (or class)
+:param str file: The file to read rules from
+:param str encoding: The file encoding

 normalisation.localisedfile
 ---------------------------

 Reads and applies normalisation rules from a locale-based file, it will automagically determine the "best fit" for a given locale, if one is available.

-:param normaliser: str|class Normaliser name or class
+:param str|class normaliser: Normaliser name (or class)
-:param locale: Which locale to search for
+:param str locale: Which locale to search for
-:param path: Location of available locale files
+:param PathLike path: Location of available locale files
-:param encoding: str The file encoding
+:param str encoding: The file encoding

 normalisation.lowercase
 -----------------------

 Lowercase the text

+Initialize self.
+See help(type(self)) for accurate signature.

 normalisation.regexreplace
 --------------------------